Banking in India: Jul 2024

 In July 2024, RBI cancelled the licenses of Durga Co-operative Urban Bank, Vijayawada; Banaras Mercantile Co-operative Bank, Banaras; City Co-operative Bank, Mumbai; and Purvanchal Co-operative Bank in Ghazipur, Uttar Pradesh due to capital inadequacy and weaker earning prospects.
 Similarly, licenses of Sumerpur Mercantile Urban Cooperative Bank, Jai Prakash Narayan Nagari Sahakari Bank, Shree Mahalaxmi Mercantile Co-operative Bank, and Hiriyur Urban Co-operative Bank have been cancelled from January 2024.

 Apr 2025

 RBI cancels licence of Colour Merchants Coop Bank based out of Ahamedabad and Ajantha Urban Co-op Bank Maryadit based out of Aurangabad citing no scope in earning potential and staying afloat as an ongoing entity.
-DIGIC will refund depositors upto a maximum of 500,000 per account.
+DICGC will refund depositors up to a maximum of 500,000 per account.

 Revival

 Incumbent Home Affairs Minister Amit Shah has said that government is keen on expanding on urban cooperative credit space and stated that every city with a population over 200,000 in India will get a co-operative bank within 5 years.